 Funders and Community Partners

-21st Century Community Learning Center funding and other charitable supporters enable us to offer LearningWorks AfterSchool and Summer programs at no cost to families.
-We collaborate with the Biddeford School Department, Portland Public Schools, Southern Maine Community College, 4-H, Let’s Go 5210, SNAP-Ed, Waterboro Public Schools, South Portland Public Schools, Portland Museum of Art, Mayo Street Arts, Community Bike Center, the University of New England, Maine College of Art, and Starting Strong.
+21st Century Community Learning Center funding and other charitable supporters enable us to offer LearningWorks AfterSchool programming at no cost to families.
+We collaborate with the Biddeford School Department, Portland Public Schools, Southern Maine Community College, 4-H, Let’s Go 5210, SNAP-Ed, Waterboro Public Schools, Portland Museum of Art, Mayo Street Arts, Community Bike Center, the University of New England, Maine College of Art, and Starting Strong.